inouiw/capacitor-native-google-one-tap-signin/README.md

 ```

 # Run the demo app
-This repository contains a demo app in the `demo` folder.
+This repository contains a demo app in the `demo/react` folder.
+See the README there.

 # Notes about testing with an emulator